tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_workshop_activities.md

 Because completing the activities is an essential part of learning, I've tried to incorporate as many hands-on learning activities as possible, making them both practical and useful.
 If you have feedback about how to improve the activities, or places where you keep getting stuck, [let me know](https://idratherbewriting.com/learnapidoc/contact.html).

 {% if site.format == "kindle" or site.format == "pdf" %}

+{: .note}
 The content here merely contains the same exercises that appear embedded in other places throughout the site.
 I just consolidate them here for convenience when teaching workshops.
-See [https://idratherbewriting.com/learnapidoc/docapis_workshop_activities.html](https://idratherbewriting.com/learnapidoc/docapis_workshop_activities.html) to view the content.
+See [https://idratherbewriting.com/learnapidoc/docapis_workshop_activities.html](https://idratherbewriting.com/learnapidoc/docapis_workshop_activities.html) to view the consolidated activities.
 {% endif %}

 {% if site.format == "web" %}